JHerbeck-IDM/ClusterSim/README.md

 all partners; it doesn't allow an individual to transmit multiple times in the same timestep.
 Might need to fix that if and only if we use timesteps greater than 1 day.

+6. Adapt my vaccine efficacy ABC (calibration) code for this model